FoamScience/FoamScience.github.io/_posts/2018-03-16-openfoam-utilities-roundup-1.md

   or .FMS files); which can be coarse (to some extent).
 * Takes into account _geometry patch names_ if you want it to.
-* The `meshDict` file has to contain only two entries (one pointing to the path for the geometry file, and the other featuring the maxCellSize)
+* The `meshDict` file has to contain only two entries (one pointing to the path for the geometry file, and the other featuring the `maxCellSize`)
 * Automatic and local mesh refinement.

-This tool has quickly become my _favorite meshing_ utilities mainly because:
+This tool has quickly become my _favorite meshing_ utility mainly because:

 1. It saves me the trouble of going through `snappyHexMesh` dictionary file.
 2. I already know how to quickly create STL geometry files using CAD tools.